Ford Maddox Brown was a nineteenth century painter

 1841: Brown establishes himself as a history painter and completes “Manfred on the Jungfrau” in Paris.
 Also works on “The Execution of Mary Queen of Scots”.

-1845: Visits Italy and was bowled over by the richness of colour in Italian masterpieces which led him to increase his own tonal range.
+1845: He visits Italy and was bowled over by the richness of colour in Italian masterpieces which led him to increase his own tonal range.

-1846: Settles in England.
+1846: Brown settles in England.
 Becomes a friend of the Pre-Raphaelites but is never a member of the Brotherhood.
 Dante Gabriel Rossetti works in his studio as he is initially impressed by his colour work.

 1851: Brown paints “Chaucer Reciting his Poetry”.

 1852: He begins his elaborate masterpiece “Work” which he completes in 1863.

 1855: He paints “The Last of England”.